 Blood and Oil is the best book I've read about the Middle East.
 It gets deep into the most opaque place on earth, without a false note anywhere.
 Not to mention the book is a wonderfully readable page-turner, and indispensable if you want a glimpse of the future of Saudi Arabia and the world.

-Blood and Oil is the fascinating and highly entertaining tale of Mohammed bin Salman's rise to power.
-With fly-on-the-wall reporting and palace intrigue worthy of Machiavelli, it will keep you turning the pages at a fast clip until its tragic denouement.
-And more importantly, it will leave you with a deep and nuanced understanding of the Crown Prince's thinking and its implications for Saudi Arabia and the entire Middle East.
+It will leave you with a deep and nuanced understanding of the Crown Prince's thinking and its implications for Saudi Arabia and the entire Middle East

 This is as close to the truth, to the real story of the corruption, vulgarities, horrors, and lies of the Kingdom and its current despot as we are likely to get.
 It also can be read as a Shakespearean story of utter greed.